7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Optional: Add extra weight if needed (a book or another tray)

-Why this works: The upside-down dome serves two purposes - it weighs down the seeds to improve germination and traps humidity.
+Why this works: The upside-down dome serves two purposes.
+It weighs down the seeds to improve germination and traps humidity.
 This is one of the cleverest features of the kit.
+For a deeper look at this phase, see our weight-to-blackout transition guide.

 - Place the tray in a dark location (closet, cabinet, or dark shelf)